arasfeld/freebox/README.md

 - See your profile picture and email when signed in
 - Sign out using the dropdown menu

+### 7. Test Image Upload

+Once Cloudinary is configured:

+- Go to "Post an Item" page
+- Drag and drop images or click to select files
+- Images will be automatically uploaded and optimized
+- View uploaded images in the item grid and detail pages

 ## Features

 - **Dark Mode** - Toggle between light, dark, and system themes
 - **Authentication** - Google OAuth sign-in with NextAuth.js and Prisma PostgreSQL
+- **Image Upload** - Drag-and-drop image uploads with Cloudinary optimization
+- **Item Management** - Create, edit, and delete items with images
+- **Interest System** - Express interest in items and manage recipients
 - **UI Components** - Built with shadcn/ui
 - **Responsive Design** - Works on all screen sizes